jarvist/Julia-Phonons/README.md

 Codes to play with Phonons, as output from Phonopy, in Julia.

 ![MAPI Phonon decomposition](plot-mode-decomposition/MAPI_mode.png)
+Per atom energy-mode decomposition.

 A work in progress.

-Currently reads a mesh.yaml from a Phonopy calculation (Gamma only, save eigenvectors); and a VASP POSCAR file on this structure, to collect coordinate and atom information.
+These codes read a `mesh.yaml` from a Phonopy calculation (Gamma only, save the eigenvectors); and a VASP POSCAR file on this structure, to collect coordinate and atom information.

 ## Using this

 Beware - Dragons!

-First do a standard `Phonopy` calculation pipeline, to get your `FORCE_SETS` etc., then output the Eigenvectors to your `mesh.yaml`.
+* First do a standard `Phonopy` calculation pipeline, to get your `FORCE_SETS` etc., then output the Eigenvectors to your `mesh.yaml`.

-The animation part of this package assumes that the mode is at Gamma, but (touch wood), the Inverse Participation Ratio and Atomic decomposition by energy and displacement should also work when there's a complex phase factor, BUT THIS IS AS YET UNTESTED.
+* The animation part of this package assumes that the mode is at Gamma, but (touch wood), the Inverse Participation Ratio and Atomic decomposition by energy and displacement should also work when there's a complex phase factor, BUT THIS IS AS YET UNTESTED.